tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 clients, such as browsers in incognito mode, who do not trust the service might not want to advertise support for delegated credentials or limit the number of probes that a server can perform.

+## The impact of signature forgery attacks

+When TLS 1.2 servers support RSA key exchange, they may be vulnerable to attacks that allow forging an RSA signature over an arbitrary message [BLEI].
+{{?RFC5246}} (Section 7.4.7.1.) describes a mitigation strategy requiring careful implementation for thwarting these attacks.
+Experience shows that in practice, server implementations may fail to fully thwary these attacks due to the complexity of this mitigation (TODO, NA: Should we cite the ROBOT paper here?).
+For TLS 1.2 servers that support RSA key exchange using a DC-enabled end-entity certificate, a hypothetical signature forgery attack would allow forging a signature over a delegated credential.
+The forged credential can then be used by the attacker as the equivalent of a man-in-the-middle certificate, valid for 7 days.

+Server operators should therefore minimize the risk of using DC-enabled end-entity certificates where a signature forgery oracle may be present.
+If possible, server operators may use DC-enabled certificates only for signing credentials, and not for serving non-DC TLS traffic.
+Furthermore, server operators may use elliptic curve certificates for DC-enabled traffic, while using RSA certificates without the DelegationUsage certificate extension for non-DC traffic; this completely prevents such attacks.

 # Acknowledgements